metno/pyaerocom/README.rst

 Installing requirements using provided *environment.yml* file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use Anaconda as a package manager, you can install all requirements using the `environment.yml <https://github.com/metno/pyaerocom/blob/master/environment.yml>`__ file in the source code.
+If you use Anaconda as a package manager, you can install all requirements using the provided `environment.yml <https://github.com/metno/pyaerocom/blob/master/environment.yml>`__ file.

 Installation
 ============